stephenjudge/prey-standalone-control-panel/README.md

 field for that device from 'false' to 'true', and Prey will begin to send reports via email using your SMTP settings.

+Additionally, you can change the execution delay and modify the modules which will be triggered remotely using the module_list field.
+Just make sure you separate them with spaces (e.g. "geo network lock").

 ## Credits

 Written by Tomás Pollak.